microzen/cse21_thegang/hw/assignment2.md

 Prove the ideneity combinatorially by conting the same set in two different ways or by counting two different sets and establishing a bijection between them.

 Solution:
+LHS: $P(n,k)$ = number of k-length strings formed by distinct elements chosen from a set of n-elements.
+RHS:
++ We start with $P(n-1, k)$ = k-length strings formed by distinct elements chosen from the same set of n elements but without element n (so it's a set of n-1 elements)
++ For $kP(n-1, k-1)$, this is the number of ways we can count k-length strings that definitely contains element n.
+There are k ways to pick a position for element n, and there are k - 1 positions msut be filled with different elements from remaining elements in the set of n elements, which is actually a set of n-1 elements now.

+RHS is $P(n-1,k)$ and $kP(n-1,k-1)$ combining together, forming the number of ways we can count k-length strings whether element n is present or not.

+Therefore, RHS is counting the same set as LHS.

+Proved.